-Lifespeed is startup dedicated to create a user centric healthcare platform that allowed users to personalize their health story.
+Lifespeed is a startup dedicated to creating a user-centric healthcare platform that allows users to personalize their health story.

-User research also identified the user groups that would benefit from our application and based on this discovery, three personas were developed.
+User research identified the user groups that would benefit from our application and based on this discovery.
+I developed three personas.

-As in any startup, I was wearing many hats and helped also to create some newsletters samples, that would cater for the Provider's CRM.
+I also to created some newsletters samples, that would cater to the Provider's CRM.

 Lifespeed went out of stealth mode in May 2015.
 The team was following the founder product vision, but we all got lost in the product strategy.
 In July 2015 the co-founders were invited to participate in the Healthbox program, for entrepreneurs in the healthcare industry.
 This was a pivoting moment for Lifespeed as the founders decided to create a different product, focusing on Hospitals.